Azuriom/azuriom.com/content/en/docs/server-link.md

     * Set `rcon.port` with `your-port` _(default 25575)_
     * Backup and restart your server

-1. Go to your site and add a new server with the link type "Rcon", and fill in the requested information. _(Default Rcon port is 25575)_.
+1. Go to your site, add a new server with the link type "Rcon", and fill in the requested information. _(Default Rcon port is 25575)_.

 ### Link by Plugin